cheme/mydht/blog/process.md

     Ok(RestartOrError)
   }
 ```
-We can see that initialisation is using MyDhtConf as mutable reference, this allow more complex spawner usage (for instance if we want to run into a threadpool the initialized pool reference may be include in mydhtconf struct and used), in the example from this post it will not be use.
+We can see that initialisation is using MyDhtConf as mutable reference, this choice allows more complex spawner usage (for instance if we want to run into a threadpool the initialized pool reference may be include in mydhtconf struct and used), in the examples from this post it will not be used.

-Compile and run and it's nice.
+Compile and run success, nice.

 Still, we did not change the channel, we still use
 ```rust
   type ApiServiceChannelIn = MpscChannelRef;
 ```
-Useless, our api service is in same thread as main loop, we just need something to send command locally using LocalRcChannel spawning Rc<RefCell<VecDeque<C>>> channel.
+Useless, our api service is now on the same thread as main loop.
+We can send command localy by using LocalRcChannel spawning Rc<RefCell<VecDeque<C>>> channel.
 ```rust
   //type ApiServiceChannelIn = MpscChannelRef;
   type ApiServiceChannelIn = LocalRcChannel;